 I’ve heard that BCSA members everywhere are “up in arms” over the SOD award and our club’s assistance to USBCHA-sponsored trials.
 What is the BCSA board doing about this?

 Actually, though the SOD award was announced to the membership over two years ago, January of 2008 was when we received our first feedback about it from the membership.
 And, we have been sponsoring USBCHA trials since 2003, and have never gotten any negative comments about that either, until now.
-All board decisions are recorded in the minutes, and published to all members via Borderlines, our website and BCSA_ANNOUNCE.
-So, membership could hardly claim lack of awareness of these programs or decisions, and has had opportunity all this time to comment to the board on them, but never has.
+All board decisions are recorded in the minutes and published to all members via Borderlines, our website, and BCSA_ANNOUNCE.
+So, membership could hardly claim a lack of awareness of these programs or decisions and has had the opportunity all this time to comment to the board on them, but never has.

 Since we are an AKC Parent Club, is it a problem that we include non-AKC titles and achievements in the SOD program?
 Is this allowed?

 Actually, we’ve been recognizing achievements in non-AKC venues for many years.
 Our Versatility Program recognizes titles from United Kennel Club (obedience), USDAA (agility), NADAC (agility), North American Flyball Association, AHBA (herding), ASCA (herding) and USBCHA.
 Many AKC parent clubs recognize achievements outside of the bounds of AKC events and titles, for example, many of the breeds that do “water work” have no AKC venue in which to display their talents, so they ALL cite external programs for their performance recognition awards.
 And, many of the “field” breeds highlight accomplishments in other venues as well, even breeds where there may be some political contention between AKC and the other venues.
 So, this is not a new precedent for us or other AKC Parent Clubs.